-The initial number of shares of common stock available for issuance in connection with options and other awards granted under the 2021 Plan was 1,086,160.
-The number of shares of common stock available for issuance under the 2021 Plan will automatically increase on January 1st of each year commencing with January 1, 2022 and on each January 1 thereafter until the expiration date, in an amount equal to 5% percent of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year, on a fully diluted basis, unless the board of directors takes action prior thereto to provide that there will not be an increase in the share reserve for such year or that the increase in the share reserve for such year will be of a lesser number of shares of common stock than would otherwise occur.
+The maximum number of shares of common stock available for issuance in connection with options and other awards granted under the 2021 Plan is 96,391 and as of December 31, 2022, 53,340 shares of common stock were available for issuance under the 2021 Plan.
+The number of shares of common stock available for issuance under the 2021 Plan.
+The number of shares of common stock available for issuance under the 2021 Plan, in an amount equal to 5% percent of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year, on a fully diluted basis, unless the board of directors takes action prior thereto to provide that there will not be an increase in the share reserve for such year or that the increase in the share reserve for such year will be of a lesser number of shares of common stock than would otherwise occur.
 The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, repurchased or are otherwise terminated by the Company under the 2021 Plan will be added back to the shares of common stock available for issuance under the 2021 Plan.

-The Company recorded stock-based compensation expense of \$43,835 during the year ended December 31, 2021, relating to options issued in connection with the Company's IPO.
-As of December 31, 2021, there was \$2,637,895 of unrecognized compensation cost related to nonvested share-based compensation arrangements granted under the 2021 Plan, which is expected to be recognized over 4 years.
+The Company recorded stock-based compensation expense of \$800,796 and \$43,835 during the years ended December 31, 2022 and 2021, relating to options issued.
+As of December 31, 2022 and 2021, there was \$2,089,509 and \$2,637,895 of unrecognized compensation cost related to nonvested share-based compensation arrangements granted under the 2021 Plan, which is expected to be recognized over the next one to four years.

-A summary of option activity under the Plan during the year ended December 31, 2021 was as follows:
+A summary of option activity under the Plan during the years ended December 31, 2022 and 2021 was as follows: